andrewbwu/EasyScan/README.md

 # EasyScan

-EasyScan - Cybersecurity scanning made easy
+EasyScan - Cybersecurity Scanning Made Easy

 Need to do some reconnaissance?
 Forgot all of your commands and can't be bothered to look them up?
 Try this script to get some of the answers you need.
+We've included a number of useful tools that will help the novice security analyst gather and report any information security issues they find.

 Requirements: